EXCLUSIVE: World Boxing Super Series hit back at ‘tortious interference’

 On the Baranchyk stories, they added: “Rest assured that WBSS boxing contracts are watertight.
 The WBSS is determined to enforce any failure to comply wherever and whenever it occurs.

 “We will do this with whatever it takes.
-This is directed not only to all fighters but also to any and all promoters, managers and agents.
+This is directed not only to all fighters but also to any promoters, managers, and agents.
 As well as to third parties of any kind.

-“We will take the necessary measures wherever and whenever any attempts are made to tortiously interfere with our agreements.
-Or in fact the running of the tournament.”
+“We will take the necessary measures wherever and whenever any attempts are made to interfere with our agreements tortiously.
+Or, in fact, the running of the tournament.”

 The Baranchyk situation is just one of several falsehoods which have been swirling around the WBSS into Season 2.